julianlam/feps/fep/c7d3/fep-c7d3.md

 ## Ownership

+Ownership is indicated by a property of an ActivityPub object.
+The name of this property differs depending on the object type:

-Ownership is indicated by `actor` and `attributedTo` properties.
+- Owner of an actor is indicated by its `id` property.

-Every activity MUST have an `actor` property, which describes the actor that performed the activity.
-This actor is considered the owner of the activity.
+- Activities have an `actor` property, which describes the actor that performed the activity.
+This actor is considered to be the owner of the activity.

-Every object (that is, not an actor and not an activity) MUST have an `attributedTo` property, which describes the actor to which the object is attributed.
-This actor is considered the owner of the object.
+- An object (that is, not an actor and not an activity) can have an `attributedTo` property, which describes the actor to which the object is attributed.
+This actor is considered to be the owner of the object.

-Collections MAY have an `attributedTo` property.
-If this property is present, the actor indicated by it is considered the owner of the collection.
+- Public keys and verification methods have `owner` and `controller` properties.

+The owner of an object MUST be an actor.

+>[!WARNING]
+> According to [Activity Vocabulary][ActivityVocabulary], `actor` and `attributedTo` properties can contain references to multiple actors.
+These scenarios are not covered by this document and implementers are expected to determine the appropriate authentication and authorization procedures on a case-by-case basis.

 >[!NOTE]
 > In subsequent sections, "objects" and "activities" will be referred to as simply "objects".